luisignaciocc/react-next-pokedex/README.md

 - Main View: Search by name, including fuzzy matching
 - Main View: Filter by type, including combinations
 - Main View: Filter by favourites
-- Main View: remove from favourites
 - Main View: Filter by game/version
-- Main View: add to favourites
+- Main View: Add to favourites
+- Main View: Remove from favourites
 - Main View: Paginate with 20 entries per page
 - Detail View: Display a detail of each Pokémon, the following fields are part of the entry view:
   - Abilities